 Please support your local practices by sharing this information and discouraging others from joining Gp at hand service, so that we continue to provide comprehensive and holistic care.

-We are delighted to share that the practice has recently been rated outstanding by the Care Quality Commission (CQC).
-The CQC came to inspect us in July, and looked at things such as how safe, effective, caring, responsive, and well led we are.
+In July 2016, the CQC inspected the practice, and looked at things such as how safe, effective, caring, responsive, and well led we are.

 Some of the areas that were mentioned in the report highlight our leadership structure, our engagement with external organizations, how we handle our staff appraisals, good management of significant events and of risk to our patients, our access, the information we provide patients, and our compliance with duty of candour.
 Patient feedback was looked at carefully, and several patients were spoken to by the inspectors.
 We were proud to hear that our patients say they are treated with compassion, dignity and respect.